terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 You have also made one button for logging in, one for signing up and a label to show a message if the login fails.
 The logout panel only shows a label and a button to log out.

-You will make `LoginView` emit an event when the user has logged in. `FactsView` will listen to and react to this event.
+You will make `LoginView` fire an event when the user has logged in. `FactsView` will listen to and react to this event.
 Open `LoginViw.xaml.cs` and add the following line to the class:

 ```cs